FrederikTobner/JANUS/book/src/chapter-03-boot-process/creating-bootable-iso.md

 - Our kernel executable
 - GRUB configuration (the menu you see when booting)

+[!side]
+ISO 9660 is the CD-ROM filesystem standard from 1988.
+Still widely used because it works everywhere.
+[/!side]

 This is the standard way to distribute and test operating systems.
 Burn it to a USB drive and it'll boot on real hardware.
 Or just test it in QEMU—same image works everywhere.

 ## CMake Targets for ISO Creation